PoptropicaSahil/Stable-diffusion-from-scratch/README.md

 - v1-5-pruned-emaonly.ckpt
 ```

 The files can be downloaded from the official `stable-diffusion-v1-5` repository [here](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main/).
-The tokenizer files can be found in the `./tokenizer` directory
+The tokenizer files can be found in the `./tokenizer` directory. \

+> Alternatively, you can run the bash script `download_models.sh`

 The goal of this repo is to
 - Increase my and the reader's understanding Diffusion models